flyteorg/flyte/flytectl/docs/source/gen/flytectl_sandbox.rst

 flytectl sandbox
 ----------------

-Used for sandbox interactions like start/teardown/status/exec.
+Helps with Sandbox interactions like start, teardown, status, and exec.

 Synopsis
 ~~~~~~~~

-The Flyte Sandbox is a fully standalone minimal environment for running Flyte.
-It provides a simplified way of running Flyte sandbox as a single Docker container locally.
+Flyte Sandbox is a fully standalone minimal environment for running Flyte.
+It provides a simplified way of running Flyte Sandbox as a single Docker container locally.

-Create sandbox cluster:
+Creates Sandbox cluster:
 ::

  flytectl sandbox start

-Remove sandbox cluster:
+Removes Sandbox cluster:
 ::

  flytectl sandbox teardown

-Check status of sandbox container:
+Checks the status of the Sandbox container:
 ::

  flytectl sandbox status

-Execute command inside sandbox container:
+Executes commands inside the Sandbox container:
 ::

  flytectl sandbox exec -- pwd